A dam collapses and thousands face the deluge — often with no help — in Russian-occupied Ukraine

 Officials say more than 6,000 people have been evacuated from dozens of inundated cities, towns and villages on both sides of the river.
 But the true scale of the disaster remains unclear for a region that was once home to tens of thousands of people.

+Officials on both sides indicated that about 16 people were known to have died, but the figures could not be independently verified.
+Oleshky’s Ukrainian mayor, Yevhen Ryshchuk, said corpses were floating to the surface.

-At least 14 people have died in the flooding, many are homeless, and tens of thousands are without drinking water.
+Many of the survivors are homeless, and tens of thousands are without drinking water.

 The floods ruined crops, displaced land mines, caused widespread environmental damage, and set the stage for long-term electricity shortages.